srikar-narayan/Machine-Learning-Project/README.md

 Sahil Punwani
 Found sources, cited them, worked on the methods paragraph Kevin Zhao
-Defined possible models and metrics to analyze results and compare models.
+Defined possible models and metrics to analyze results and compare models Srikar Narayan
-Srikar Narayan
-Problem Definition and found references.
-Made presentation for video Gopesh Singal
+Worked on the problem definition portion.
+Made/recorded presentation for video Gopesh Singal
 Analyzed potential results and points for discussion Anvita Garikiparthi